tydesharnais/CS433PCB/README.md

 4. Do the makefile on the server whenever you submit

 5. Most importantly, we still must do our write up for the project after you are done with testing

+**Also!
+If you want to make a branch for this whenever you pull no prob Or just commit directly to the main branch.
+Either way is fine.